epfl-ada/ada-2024-project-lil0mohammadali/README.md

 #### Week 2 (02.11.-8.11.):
 - Filter non-english channels using LLM (🐦Jeffrey)
+- Get country information from channels using Youtube Data API (🐦Jeffrey)
-- Filter videos with keywords in title and description (🦔Jad)
+- Filter videos with keywords in the title and description (🦔Jad)

 #### Week 3 (9.11.-15.11.):
 - ReadMe.md file (🐋Lisa)
-- Analysis on video titles (🦖Leonie)
+- Analysis of video titles (🦖Leonie)
 -

 #### Week 4 (30.11.-06.12.):